sirpeterg/IgScrapper/README.md

 Downloads jpgs as well as metadata of this post.

 Note: I use this tool to scrap a particular picture style (Landscape photography).
 This is done by selecting the users in UserList.txt accordingly.
+Thus, you have to do some research to get users that post the style you are interested.
+After the initial scrap, I do a confirmation on the dataset, to flag all the images that belong to the category that I am interested.
+This is done by the "Image Viewer/Tool".

 # Components:
-                  *Picture/Metadata scrapper: main.py,
+*  **Picture/Metadata scrapper: main.py**
-                  *Image Viewer/Tool to manually classify into  [Landscape / NoLandscape],
+* **Image Viewer/Tool to manually classify into  [Landscape / NoLandscape]**

 ----------------------------
-#Picture/Metadata scrapper:
+# Picture/Metadata scrapper:
 # Input:

     UserList.txt: a text file with usernames of Instagram profiles.